 The University of Michigan offers a variety of graduate-level courses taught by faculty who are leaders in their academic fields.
 We encourage you to explore the large number of course choices available on the Ann Arbor campus and to choose those that will best prepare you for your future plans in the biological or medical sciences.
 See the comprehensive online guide to Rackham-approved courses

 Courses offered by the College of Literature, Sciences, and the Arts (LSA), including MCDB courses, can be found on LSA’s online course guide

 - MCDB 800 (MCDB Departmental Seminar) is a popular 1 credit MCDB course that can be taken every term.
 This course consists of a weekly research seminar that features visiting biologists discussing a wide range of biological questions.

-Departments of the University of Michigan School of Medicine offer many relevant graduate level courses, which are excellent choices for cognate classes.
+Departments of the University of Michigan School of Medicine offer many relevant graduate level courses.
 Descriptions of these classes are available in the Program in Biomedical Science’s (PIBS) curriculum

-- PIBS 503 (Research Responsibility and Ethics) is a popular 1 credit cognate course for master’s students.
+- PIBS 503 (Research Responsibility and Ethics) is a popular 1 credit course for master’s students.

-The School of Public Health offers courses in Biostatistics, Environmental Health, Epidemiology, Health Behavior, and Health Education that can fulfill cognate credits.
+The School of Public Health offers courses in Biostatistics, Environmental Health, Epidemiology, Health Behavior, and Health Education that can fulfill credit requirements.
 See the School of Public Health

 Standards of Conduct